lightster/hub/README.md

 If your Hub contains confidential information, you can use an OAuth proxy server to limit access to your Hub.
 There is an Ansible playbook, [lightster/oauth2-s3-proxy](https://github.com/lightster/oauth2-s3-proxy), that can be used to setup [bitly/oauth2_proxy](https://github.com/bitly/oauth2_proxy) on Amazon Web Services.
 The playbook sets up two EC2 instances and an S3 bucket, for running load-balanced oauth2_proxy servers and storing your web site respectively.

 After you run the playbook, you can use a Travis CI [`.travis.yml` config](https://github.com/lightster/hub/blob/master/.travis.yml) to automatically push updates from your GitHub repo to your site hosted on AWS.

+## Contributing to the Hub project

+If you want to give back to the Hub, submitting issues and pull requests are welcomed and encouraged.
+Please [review our mission, vision, and core values](https://lightster.github.io/hub/) when submitting an issue or pull request.
+When in doubt, start with small changes—and open an issue to ask for guidance.